9

 ROI Score: 9/100 · Poor Value

-Naropa University earns a 9/100 ROI score and a Poor Value tier -- the lowest score in this batch and one of the lowest in our database.
+Naropa University earns a 9/100 ROI score and a Poor Value tier - the lowest score in our dataset and one of the lowest in our database.
 The numbers are uniformly weak.
-Median earnings six years after entry are $19,600 -- below typical earnings for a non-college-graduate -- climbing only to $28,720 by year ten.
+Median earnings six years after entry are $19,600 - below typical earnings for a non-college-graduate - climbing only to $28,720 by year ten.
 The earnings premium is NEGATIVE 5.4%, meaning Naropa graduates as a group earn LESS than typical high-school graduates in their cohort.
 The 999-year payback period is the algorithm's flag that earnings effectively never recoup cost.
 Net price averages $29,179 against a $36,620 sticker, with a $116,716 four-year total.
-Median federal debt is $24,712, producing a brutal 1.261 debt-to-earnings ratio -- borrowers owe more than they earn annually.
+Median federal debt is $24,712, producing a brutal 1.261 debt-to-earnings ratio - borrowers owe more than they earn annually.
 Completion is 36.7%, very weak.
 The honest framing: Naropa is a Buddhist-influenced contemplative liberal-arts institution serving a self-selecting student body drawn to its meditation-based curriculum and contemplative psychology programs.
 The school produces students whose post-graduation life is defined by lower-earning vocational paths in counseling, contemplative arts, and religious/spiritual practice.
 As a financial investment, the data unambiguously shows this is not an upgrade pathway.
 Choosing Naropa is choosing a specific intellectual and spiritual community at significant economic cost.

 Payback Period